berceanu/openPMD-resampler/README.md

 ## Motivation

 We often need to post-process the particle data from a PIC simulation, and pass it to additional tracking codes like [`GEANT`](#geant4), [`GPT`](https://www.pulsar.nl/gpt/), [`SIMION`](https://simion.com) or [`Wake-T`](https://github.com/AngelFP/Wake-T).
-The original dataset can correspond to several billion particles, so one needs to reduce it to a manageable size, while conserving the main features of the underlying physics.
-This repository implements several resampling methods from the literature [2], as well as a comprehensive suite of high-resolution visualization tools.
+The original dataset can correspond to several **billion** particles, so one needs to reduce it to a manageable size, while conserving the main features of the underlying physics.
+This repository implements several resampling methods from the literature [[2]](#references), as well as a comprehensive suite of high-resolution visualization tools.

 ## Installation